ckan/ckanext-dcat/README.md

 the DCAT publisher property with a CKAN dataset author, maintainer or organization, as the link between them is not straight-forward and may depend on a particular instance needs.
 When mapping from CKAN metadata to DCAT though, there are in some cases fallback fields that are used if the default field is not present (see [RDF Serializer](#rdf-dcat-serializer) for more details on this.

+This mapping is compatible with the [DCAT-AP v1.1](https://joinup.ec.europa.eu/asset/dcat_application_profile/asset_release/dcat-ap-v11).

 | DCAT class        | DCAT property          | CKAN dataset field                        | CKAN fallback fields           | Stored as |                                                                                                                                                               |